Bored or stressed out at work? Consider changing your environment

 When the WFH setup doesn’t cut it

 The COVID pandemic has effectively killed the office as we know it and experts are pretty confident that even when the pandemic finally winds down, our way of working is forever changed.

 So what does that look like?
 For many people, this will mean permanently working from home.
 The issue for some people working from home is that their lives might not be set up for a permanent office to suddenly get dropped into the living room.
-Whether it’s children, space, or amenities, working from home can become taxing.
+Whether it’s children, space, or amenities, or lack of coworking software, working from home can become taxing.

 When your motivation is flagging

 Our brains are hardwired to take the path of least resistance.
 That’s great for survival, but not so great for pushing yourself to achieve big things in your career.
 If you’ve been stuck in a rut on a project or aren’t getting ahead the way you’d hoped, you may need to change up your work environment.

 It may seem like all you need to succeed is sheer willpower, but our environments shape a lot of our habits and staying in the same one day in and day out could set you up for failure.
 To avoid this, try having multiple working spaces throughout your home, or try taking your computer to a cafe or even to the park (if you can jump on some WiFi).